xianchaoxiu/HPR/README.md

 # HPR

-The code in this toolbox implements "Solving Robust Sparse Phase Retrieval via Linearly Convergent Majorization-Minimization Algorithm".
+The code in this toolbox implements "Robust Sparse Phase Retrieval: Model, Theoretical Guarantee and Efficient Algorithm".

 ### Testing